Jeffrey Burns, PhD

-This course explores the development and interaction of the many cultures which have made up the Catholic Church in the United States–Native American, Spanish, Irish, French, German, Polish, Italian, African-American, Latino, Filipino, Vietnamese and other Asian groups.
-Non-ethnic cultures will also be explored such as preconciliar Catholic culture, conservative, liberal, and radical Catholic cultures.
+This course explores the development and interaction of the many cultures which have made up the Catholic Church in the United States–Native American, Spanish, Irish, French, German, Polish, Italian, African-American, Latino, Filipino, Vietnamese, and other Asian groups.
+Non-ethnic cultures will also be explored, including pre-conciliar Catholic and conservative, liberal, and radical Catholic cultures.
 The course will examine the many conflicts the diversity of cultures engendered.

 Modern Social Justice Prophets